How much are this school's per-pupil expenditures?

 Where do the funds come from?

-These funds account for the revenues from federal agencies made available to school districts and charter schools for special projects.
-The use of these funds is typically restricted in how they can be spent.
+Federal funds account for the revenues from federal agencies made available to school districts and charter schools for special projects.
+These funds are typically restricted in how they can be spent.

 Shared Expenditures are costs that are incurred at the district level and were not allocated directly to the school.
 Instead, the costs were allocated to each site within the LEA using enrollment by building.
-Common shared costs could include: District Administration costs, Business Operations costs, Transportation costs and Child Nutrition costs
+Common shared costs could include district administration costs, business operations costs, transportation costs, and child nutrition costs